 Step 2: Setup Snowflake Account

 At a minimum, the user who owns the Teradata Database must create a Snowflake Account to meet the needs.
 You can move over to their homepage to set up your account.
-Use the Snowflake UI to further create Accounts, Users, Databases, Warehouses, etc., on Snowflake.
+Use the Snowflake UI to develop accounts, users, databases, warehouses, etc., on Snowflake.

 Step 3: Migrating Existing DDL Scripts

 After creating Snowflake Accounts and Databases, you can start creating the Database Structure.
-To do so, you’ll need to export the most recent version of DDL scripts from Teradata to Snowflake.
+You’ll need to export the most recent version of DDL scripts from Teradata to Snowflake to do so.
 Before migrating the DDL scripts, you need to edit them to make them compatible with Snowflake DDL.
-You need to remove code for extraneous features such as primary indexes and other storage or distribution-related clauses, that are not needed in Snowflake.
-You also need to replace the data types used in Teradata Scripts with the Snowflake-optimized data types.
-Below is a table that provides a mapping between Teradata and Snowflake data types.
+You must remove code for extraneous features, such as primary indexes and other storage or distribution-related clauses, which are not required in Snowflake.
+You must also replace the data types in Teradata Scripts with the Snowflake-optimized data types.
+Below is a table that provides a map of the Teradata and Snowflake data types.

 Teradata Data TypeSnowflake Data Type